Skip to content

 To enable automatic analysis of feedback, it must be recorded in a way that makes it clear whether the feedback is positive or negative.
 We support two types of feedback: binary and continuous.

 Binary feedback is typically used for categorical feedback like “correct” or “incorrect”.
 To create a binary feedback category, you must record boolean values.
 Any positive feedback must have the value True and any negative feedback must have the value False.
-For example, to record a prediction as “accepted” or “inappropriate”:
+For example, to record a prediction as “accepted” use the model’s record_feedback method with a boolean value:

 prediction.record_feedback("accepted", True) # (1)!